Master of Public Administration

 Students take one course at a time and move with a cohort of students, developing colleagues and friends.
 Cohorts remain together throughout the eighteen month program, changing a course of study every 5 weeks to complete twelve sessions.

-Hilbert College is now accepting applications for the Fall 2013 cohort.
+Hilbert College is now accepting applications for the February and August 2014 cohort.

 |Graduate Cost & Student Aid|